 *this post contains affiliate links for more information check out my disclosure page here*

-Our dining room is a far cry from what it looked like six years ago when we moved in & painted it. (see that here)
+Our farmhouse dining room is a far cry from what it looked like six years ago when we moved in & painted it. (see that below)

 - Created a Farmhouse Table for FREE from our old dining Table